canonical/lxd/doc/dev-lxd.md

  * Return: list of configuration keys URL

-Note that the configuration key names match those in the instance config, however not all configuration namespaces will be exported to `/dev/lxd/sock`.
+Note that the configuration key names match those in the instance configuration, however not all configuration namespaces will be exported to `/dev/lxd/sock`.
 Currently only the `cloud-init.*` and `user.*` keys are accessible to the instance.